 - Bargain: Unless you do the shopping in boutique shops, once you hit the local markets, bargaining is a much-needed survival skill.
 The acts of bargaining in Vietnam are an essential skill to keep yourself from being over-charged and find better deals.

 Get a free quote for your Vietnam Travel Insurance:

 Like any guide to living abroad, you will find some good and not-so-good things about traveling and living in Vietnam.
-To overcome the difficulties living in Vietnam, you need to learn skills such as Vietnamese language, bargaining, and crossing the streets.
+To overcome the difficulties of living in Vietnam, you need to learn skills such as the Vietnamese language, bargaining, and crossing the streets.
 However, despite some disadvantages, Vietnam is an attractive and comfortable destination for expats to travel and live in because of the low living cost here.
-The average salaries, especially of foreigners, should be enough to cover daily necessities like accommodation, transportation, and food.
+The average salaries, especially for foreigners, should be enough to cover daily necessities like accommodation, transportation, and food.